 Fig. 1 Identification of piece index in the PWL mapping

+Combined test of method 2 with JEVT-N0220 simplification 1

+In JEVT-N0220 simplification 1, luma value at the top left position of a block is used to derive the chroma luma scale factor.
+This luma value is in reshaped domain as in VTM4.
+It is asserted that this simplification reduces the pipeline delay.

+In this combined test, luma value in original domain for Piecewise index identification, but the luma value is mapped from top left sample of a luma block instead of the block average.
+This has the benefit of JVET-N0220 simplification 1, as well as able to replace piecewise index identification process of Chroma scaling with a simple shift.
+The flow chart is same as what’s shown in Fig. (1), and now the input luma value is from the top left of a luma block instead of the average of the luma block.

 Experimental Results

 VTM4 software is modified to test proposed methods.
 Tests are done following the CTC [3].
 Since Chroma residual scaling is disabled for separate tree operation, there is no change to All Intra test configuration, so only RA and LD are tested.
 Experiment results show there is no noticeable coding loss with both methods.
 Method 1 and method 2 have almost the same result, and results of many sequences are identical.
 This is as expected because theoretically method 1 and method 2 are equivalent, but method 2 is more hardware friendly by removing the iterative loop to find idxS.